Deniss Vasiļjevs: 2022–23 season

 Vasiljevs worked extensively with choreographer Salome Brunner on his short program to Sting's "Englishman in New York", saying, "I never before put that much of myself into a program."
 He won the bronze medal at the 2022 CS Nepela Memorial to start the season before finishing tenth at the 2022 Skate Canada International.
 Vasiljevs rallied from this disappointing result and won the silver medal at his second Grand Prix, the 2022 MK John Wilson Trophy.
 This was the first Grand Prix medal of his career and the first for a Latvian skater.
 Speaking on the subject, he said he was "very happy today that I had the first Latvian Grand Prix medal, but that's not the focus that I feel the most satisfied.
 It's a feeling, the standing ovation, the people cheering, the clapping...this energy is something way above, something way beyond what you get just by achieving something."

 Seeking to defend his podium place at the 2023 European Championships, Vasiljevs finished third in the short program despite underrotating part of his jump combination, winning a small bronze medal.
 He said that in his own mind "I wasn't defending anything.
 I was skating for my own joy."
 The free skate proved more difficult, making an error on his quad attempt and underrotating two other triple jumps, dropping him to fifth overall.
+Vasiljevs came thirteenth at the World Championships for a second consecutive year.

+2023–24 season

+After feeling somewhat disappointed by his results in the prior season, Vasiljevs set a goal to focus on the upcoming European Championships.
+He came seventh at the 2023 CS Nepela Memorial in his first competition of the season.
+On the Grand Prix, he was ninth at the 2023 Skate America.
+He went on to finish seventh at the 2023 NHK Trophy, and said he was continuing to struggle with the balance between technical development and "keeping my passion for artistry."

+Vasiljevs came sixth at the 2024 European Championships.
+Following these championships, Vasiljevs decided to change his long program from "Blues Deluxe" to the "Lion King," a program that he had previously performed in exhibitions.

+Finishing the season at the 2024 World Championships, he was seventh overall, having come eighth in each segment and receiving standing ovations for his performances..
+Vasiljevs said that it had been a "rough season" that he was glad to be done with, but that it was "great to end it like this."